The term that describes the risk or chance that harm will come from using a pesticide is known as what?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-The term that describes the risk or chance that harm will come from using a pesticide is known as hazard.
-In the context of pesticides, hazard refers to the potential for adverse effects from exposure to a chemical, which includes not only the inherent toxicity of the substance but also the conditions under which it is used.
-This means that a pesticide may have a specific level of toxicity, but the actual hazard it presents will depend on factors such as application rate, exposure duration, and the vulnerability of the individual or organism being exposed.
+The term that describes the risk or chance that harm will come from using a pesticide is known as "hazard."
+In the context of pesticide application, hazard refers specifically to the potential for adverse effects that can result from exposure to a chemical.
+This includes not only the intrinsic properties of the pesticide itself but also the circumstances in which it is used, including factors such as the method of application, potential exposure routes, and environmental conditions.

 Subscribe